walterhiggins/WMPJS/book-outline.md

 ##### Game Mode
 For the same reason I suggest making your server a monster-free zone, I also suggest changing your server's `gamemode` property from 0 (Survival) to 1 (Creative).
 In Survival mode, you will need to constantly seek food and be careful not to fall.
 In Creative mode you can give your full attention to learning to program and master your surroundings through the power of Javascript.

-#### The ops.txt file
+#### The ops.json file

-The ops.txt file is a file listing all of the 'Operators' for the server.
+The ops.json file is a configuration file listing all of the 'Operators' for the server.
 Operators are players who have special privileges on the server.
 Operators (also sometimes called 'Administrators' or 'Admins') are responsible for keeping the server running and ensuring that players play nice and don't grief.
 If players don't play nice, Operators have to power to ban or kick players off the server using special commands only available to them.

-There may already be an ops.txt file present in your CraftBukkit folder.
-If there isn't, you can create one using the Text Editor you used to create the startup script.
-In your Text Editor, create a new document and type in your own minecraft username.
-For example, my own ops.txt file looks like this:

-    walterh

-Type your own minecraft username and save the file as `ops.txt` in the CraftBukkit folder.
-The next time you play minecraft and join your server, you will have `Operator` privileges.
-This means you can perform many administration commands.
-You will need to be an Operator to issue Javascript commands in the game.
+There may already be an ops.json file present in your CraftBukkit folder.
+If there isn't, then one will be created automatically when you run the `op` command from the server console.
+You will need to be an Operator to issue Javascript commands in the game so one of the first things you should do once you've installed the Minecraft Server is 'op' yourself - that is - make yourself an operator by issuing the `op username` command replacing `username` with your own Minecraft user name.
+For example, I would issue the command `op walterh` because `walterh` is my minecraft user name.
+ScriptCraft - the plugin we'll install later - only allows operators to issue javascript commands.

 We're done with all of the server configuration we'll need for now.
 If you want to delve deeper into server configuration, a good place to start is by reading the http://minecraft.gamepedia.com/Server.properties page.